uthpalaherath/uthpalaherath.github.io/_posts/2025-02-05-Advanced-resource-monitoring-on-HPC-clusters.md

 \text {CPU Efficiency}=\frac{\text {CPU Utilized time in seconds}}{(\text {Total no. of CPU cores }) \times(\text {Wall-clock time in seconds})} \times 100 \%
 $$

 The CPU Utilized time is the *actual* CPU time used by all the processes across all cores.
 Wall-clock time is the *real* clock time the job spent in the "RUNNING" state.
 The CPU Efficiency is a measure of *actual* CPU usage vs. total *possible* CPU usage.
-This job shows a 46.44% CPU Efficiency, which could be improved by lowering the total number of cores used.
+This job shows a 46.44% CPU Efficiency, which may be improved by changing the total number of cores used.
+However, it very much depends on how well your code is written to efficiently utilize resources.

 The JobID step comprises of different stages of the job process, namely,
 - 25623378 - The top-level parent job record